 Steps To Optimizing Google My Business:

 There are many different steps to properly optimizing Google My Business.
 From choosing the type of business you are and whether or not you service customers at your location, to categories, consistency between listings, and more.
 Here, we’ll go into a deep dive into what you can do to set up your listing for success properly!
+For other business development-related updates, don’t forget to visit MoneyBrighter.

 STEP 1: Create and verify your listing